Ripper53/RustySchedule/README.md

 Once the reminder hits, it will open the URL in your browser or open the application.
 NOTE: make sure the URL includes the `www.`

+## Tray Icon
+Launch `.exe`, it will launch in a tray icon.
+You can right-click tray icon, and click the `Quit` button to close it.

+---
 Icon was A.I. generated, then I made a 32x32 version from the original 1028x1028 that the A.I. generated.